Brookwood Village: Renaming to Brookwood Village

-Colonial Center
+Building of Colonial Center

 In February 2006, Colonial Properties went before the Homewood Planning Commission with plans for a new nine-story office tower to be located adjacent to Belk on the west side of the mall.
 The plans called for 13000 sqft of ground floor specialty retail, a covered walkway connecting the building to Belk, and redundant power feeds from two separate substations to reduce the likelihood of outages.
 In April, law firm Johnston Barton Proctor & Powell announced that they would be moving from their present offices in downtown Birmingham into 40000 sqft of the new $35.8 million 160000 sqft office building.
 Colonial Properties Trust plans to consolidate its Birmingham-area staff of about 150 people into the new building.
 In June 2014, Surgical Care Affiliates announced that they will be moving into the tower from their current office in Hoover.

-2010s - 2020s
+Decline and closure

 On July 11, 2017, it was announced that Belk would be closing in January 2018.

 In August 2021, Fairway Investments of Birmingham, and Atlanta's Pope & Land Real Estate purchased Brookwood Village for an undisclosed amount.
 Plans for redevelopment have not been announced.

-On January 5, 2022, it was announced that Macy’s would close its Brookwood Village location leaving the Riverchase Galleria location as the only store in Alabama.
+On January 5, 2022, it was announced that Macy's would close its Brookwood Village location leaving the Riverchase Galleria location as the only store in Alabama.
 The few remaining tenants closed shortly thereafter and the mall itself was closed to the public.

+In 2024, the Homewood Planning Commission approved a preliminary plan for the site to be split into three separate lots, with the former Belk portion of the mall renovated into a medical office building.